apache/zeppelin/docs/install/install.md

 ## Installation

-Apache Zeppelin officially tested on the below environment.
+Apache Zeppelin officially supports and is tested on next environments.

 <table class="table-configuration">
   <tr>